nablarch/nablarch-document/en/examples/04/0401_ExtendedDataFormatter.rst

 Multiple values can also be handled with the same key.

 Encode a URL in the value.
-For keys, a URL cannot be encoded according to the format definition of general-purpose data formats, and special characters cannot be used for a key string.
+For keys, a URL cannot be encoded according to the format definition of general data formats, and special characters cannot be used for a key string.

 The following is a list of classes used in this function.